gomorpheus/morpheus-docs/release_notes/current.rst

 Appliance & Agent Updates
 =========================

-:Guacd: - libssh2 updated to v1.10.0 to address Ubuntu 22.04 ssh issue
+:Guacd: - libssh2 updated to v1.10.0 to address Ubuntu 22.04 ssh issue.
+Note: Appliances on SLES15 may need openssl-devel manually installed for guacd to succesfully compile.